elizabeth524/Phase-4-Project/README.md

 Although we would prefer a model that performs at a higher level, we were constricted by the dataset.
 The dataset our model trained on included a much higher level of 'No Emotion' (60.2%) tweets than 'Positive' or 'Negative' tweets combined (39.8%).

+Working with the dataset that we currently have I would recommend using the wordclouds to compare commonly used words and pull out the ones that are specificly linked to positive or negative tweets.
+SXSW can then flag tweets with these words to identify sentiment.

-My main recommendation to South by Southwest would be to collect more tweets that are identified as positive or negative.
-By increasing the number of tweets our model trains on, it would have the information it needs to become more accurate.
+I believe that by collecting more tweets that are identified as positive or negative and increasing the number of tweets our model trains on, I would have the information needed to make more accurate recommendations.

 Additionally, identifying and removing more SXSW specific stopwords could distill our tokens to words that have a semantic value.

-Finally, after completing these steps, I would recommend continuing to use the Multinomial Naive Bayes model with lemmatization to make predictions on future tweets.

 ## Next Steps

 **Exploring sentiments for specific products**
 Diving into which products are tweeted about favorably vs which ones are getting negative attention.
+As we have already noticed, Apple has many more favorable tweets than Google does.
 This could help SXSW know which vendors are worth inviting/promoting.

 **Part of speech tagging for accurate lemmatization.**
 Currently, our lemmatization is only functioning for nouns, not for verbs (ex: 'calling' is not lemmatized to 'call').
 By instituting part of speech tagging to identify verbs and then lemmatize them could help our model's performance.

 ## For More Information

-See the full analysis in the [Jupyter Notebook](https://github.com/elizabeth524/Phase-4-Project/blob/main/SXSW_Data.ipynb) or review my [presentation]().
+See the full analysis in the [Jupyter Notebook](https://github.com/elizabeth524/Phase-4-Project/blob/main/SXSW_Data.ipynb) or review my [presentation](https://github.com/elizabeth524/Phase-4-Project/blob/main/SXSWTweetContentPresentation.pdf).

 For additional information, contact Elizabeth Webster at [eaw524@gmail.com](eaw524@gmail.com)

+├── Data
+├── Images
+├── README.md
+├── SXSWTweetContentPresentation.pdf
+└── SXSW_Data.ipynb